yukittycat/ST2195-Programming-Coursework/README.md

 R and Python are used to answer all questions.
 SQL is used to query the database created from DBI (R) library.

-The R and IPYNB files contain RMarkdown and Jupyter Notebook files, each answering the 5 questions, respectively.